idematos/cube/README.md

 You can also go to `http://localhost:8080/swagger` to read the documentation on the server API.

 ## Unit tests

+Unit tests are automatically ran when the Docker images are being built.

-To test the application, from the root of the project, run
+If you wish to run them separately, you will need .NET installed in your machine.
+Then, from the root of the project, just run
 ```
 cd server && dotnet test
 ```